PsychoNavigator/SpongeHarassment/IRC.md

 For November 9, 6:04 PM Pacific Standard Time

+Lol.
+Good one, that was really funny how you think you've banned me.

+LokiChaos, yes, MS can DMCA Sponge easily, as well as me because there is content that is similar to my code, and the license is GPL so you can't ues it in Sponge.

+I'm not going on Bukkit and ranting you guys out again, because too many people would stay away from Sponge!
+Continue harassing more members and you'll never have a doubt of sucess!

+Evilmidgent, I know what multithreading is.
+Most of Trident's code is thread-confined, but I haven't caught everything yet, thanks.

+Also, please stop swearing because I am 3 years old.
+I would  be glad to see you be banned from the channel, as it clearly states keep it PG!

 > [00:00:22]
 [00:00:22] #sponge - Mon Nov 10 00:00:22 2014
 [00:00:22] ---